-The specification of an individual production is done using the cyproduction tag pair.
-This tag pair can only be nested within a <module section.
-The production is identified by using the required <name></name> tag pair or by specifying the name as an attribute (for example, cyproduction name="MyProd">).
-Other attributes within the production section apply only to the referenced production and nothing else.
+The specification of an individual production is done using the cproduction> tag pair can only be nested within a <module> section.
+The production is identified by using the required <name> name> tag pair or by specifying the name as an attribute (for example, cproduction name="MyProd">) Other attributes within the production section apply only to the referenced production and nothing else.
 A complete list of attributes that can be applied to individual productions is provided in the table at the end of this section.